 As I was scrolling through the Our Sacred Breath Facebook feed, I came across an organization that reposted an article The Mighty published – which was based on a post from last year: 12 Wishes for My Daughter and FASD.
 In the four years I’ve been writing this blog, this has so far been the most visited and shared post.
 I decided I’d revisit the post to take a look a year later and see if any of the 12 wishes came true.

 Find a Friend

-The boy I mentioned in the post is now a distant friend.
-Unfortunately hormones got in the way and it became a romantic relationship that had to end because he was younger than her (she was 18, he was 15 – not a good match).
+The boy I mentioned in the post is now a somewhat distant friend.
 The end was helped by her moving to a different city to go to College.
-They keep in touch occasionally through FB (more him than her) but no longer see each other.
+They keep in touch occasionally through FB (more him than her) but no longer see each other very often.